pawelgrzybek/pawelgrzybek.com/content/posts/2016-01-28-image-tag-vs-background-property.md

 ---
 title: Image tag vs background property
-description: Images need to be treated differently dependent on whether they are part of the design or part of the content.
+summary: Images need to be treated differently dependent on whether they are part of the design or part of the content.
 Let's discuss backgrounds and images.
 photo: 2016-01-28.jpg
 ---